Ivan Đaja: Legacy

-Ivan Đaja is one of the greatest Serbian physiologists and biologists who had the invaluable role in founding the experimentally based scientific physiology in Serbia.
-Gifted scientist, teacher, philosopher, writer and musician, he was a true modern polymath.
-As such, he was the founder of biochemistry in Serbia and Southeast Europe.
-His work brought him a worldwide reputation.
+Đaja played an mainly huge role in establishing experimentally based scientific physiology in Serbia.
+Considered as the founder of biochemistry in Serbia and Southeast Europe, his work earned him an international reputation from other mathematicians.

 He was among the first scientists who pointed out the role of the adrenal glands in the body's thermoregulation and is considered one of the pioneers in the research of hypothermia.
 He founded the new scientific branch, high altitude hypothermia (or physiology of the cooled organisms) which has a growing application in modern medicine, much more than it had in Đaja's time.
 At one point, based on his research, the NASA examined the possibility of bringing the astronauts to the state of hypothermia, which would bring them to the hibernation stasis and make longer space flights possible.

 A diagram he created in 1938 is today known as the Đaja’s diagram (of thermoregulation) or Đaja’s curve, and the way he brought organisms to hypothermia (reducing the body temperature by asphyxia and cold environment and then complete recovery by warming up the organism) is named Đaja’s method of induced hypothermia (“hypercapnian hypothermia”). Đaja also invented an apparatus for gas exchange measurement (Đaja’s apparatus).
 He coined the terms peak (or maximal) metabolism and metabolic quotient which entered the textbooks on the subject.

 In the Institute for Physiology of Serbia, which he founded in 1910 and made a world class scientific facility, he was succeeded by his student Radoslav Anđus (1926–2003) who continued his work and the resulting scientific approach became known as the “Belgrade School of physiology“.
 Due to the intensive work of Đaja on establishing and keeping the professional links with foreign universities, he placed the Belgrade physiology school on a world map.

 Commemoration named "100 years of Ivan Đaja's Belgrade school of physiology" was organized from 10 to 14 September 2010 by the University of Belgrade's Faculty of Biology.
 The event was held in the premises of the Serbian Academy of Sciences and Artsm with participation of scientists from the United States, United Kingdom, Sweden, Germany, Slovakia, etc. A bust of Ivan Đaja was dedicated during the event, which was later moved to the hall of the Faculty of Biology.